In this article, we shall look into steps to tackle negative marks.

-Let us see each of the approaches in detail.
+Let us see each of the three approaches in detail:

 1. No Risks

-In this approach, the candidate is not interested in attempting the questions that the answer is not known.
+In this approach, the candidate is not interested in attempting the questions for which the answer is not known.
 The fear of negative marks haunts you.

-- Leaving 3 – 4 questions won’t matter much but not attending 20 – 25 questions can hurt you.
+- Leaving 3 – 4 questions won’t matter much but not attending 20 – 25 questions can impact your overall score.

 Since the candidate is not willing to take a risk, the chances of increasing scores reduce.
 Hence, this approach isn’t the best approach to be followed.